Solano’s go-ahead homer keys Giants 11-8 win over Rockies

+DENVER (AP) — On a day when two of the San Francisco Giants’ core players were getting a well-deserved rest, their replacements came through in a big way.

-DENVER (AP) — Donovan Solano had four hits, including a tie-breaking home run leading off the sixth inning, and the San Francisco Giants beat the Rockies 11-8 on Wednesday to complete a four-game series sweep, their first at Colorado in nearly eight years.
+Donovan Solano had four hits, including a tie-breaking home run, Stephen Vogt homered and doubled, and San Francisco beat the Colorado Rockies 11-8 on Wednesday to complete a four-game series sweep, their first at Colorado in nearly eight years.

+“Your bench play is such a critical role in your season,” Giants manager Bruce Bochy said.

+Playing a day game after a night game that followed a doubleheader on Monday, Bochy started Solano in place of Brandon Crawford and Vogt started at catcher in place of Buster Posey.

+“It’s gratifying to have a great day, especially when you’re giving a player like Brandon Crawford a day off,” Solano said through an interpreter.
+“But at the same time, that’s what you want to do when you get an opportunity to play, you want to show that you belong.”

-Pablo Sandoval sparked a three-run first inning with a two-run double and Stephen Vogt also homered for the surging Giants, who have won five straight and 12 of their last 14.
-Brandon Belt had an RBI single among his three hits.
+Pablo Sandoval sparked a three-run first inning with a two-run double and Brandon Belt had an RBI single among his three hits for the surging Giants, who have won five straight and 12 of their last 14.
+The run has tamped down, at least for now, talk about the Giants in decline and speculation that the team is preparing to trade way some of its stars to begin a rebuild.

+“It’s a lot of fun when everybody wrote you off before the season started and even still, it’ how long is this going to last,” Vogt said.
+“But I can say the attitude in this room is, ‘Let’s win today.’
+We feel good about this group.
+Who knows what’s going to happen over the next couple of weeks.
+That’s out of our control.
+All we can control is to keep doing what we’re doing.”

 Trevor Story and Ryan McMahon homered for the Rockies, losers of four straight and 11 of their last 13.